-- Subjects who switched from placebo to migalastat after month 6 demonstrated a statistically significant reduction in kidney interstitial capillary GL-3 at month 12 (p=0.013), which met the 12-month pre-specified primary analysis, and a reduction of disease substrate in another important biomarker of disease, plasma lyso-Gb3. - · Subjects who remained on migalastat demonstrated a durable reduction in kidney interstitial capillary GL-3, as well as a significant and durable reduction in lyso-Gb3. - · Kidney function, as measured by estimated glomerular filtration rate (eGFR) and iohexol (measured) GFR, or mGFR, remained stable following 18-24 months of treatment with migalastat. - · From a safety perspective, migalastat was generally safe and well-tolerated.
+• Subjects who switched from placebo to migalastat after month 6 demonstrated a statistically significant reduction in kidney interstitial capillary GL-3 at month 12 (p=0.013), and a statistically significant reduction of disease substrate in another important biomarker of disease, plasma lyso-Gb3.

+- · Subjects who remained on migalastat demonstrated a durable reduction in kidney interstitial capillary GL-3, as well as a durable reduction in lyso-Gb3. - · Kidney function, as measured by estimated glomerular filtration rate (eGFR) and iohexol measured GFR (mGFR), remained stable following 18-24 months of treatment with migalastat. - · From a safety perspective, migalastat was generally safe and well-tolerated.